-Dirty French on Ludlow Street is in the heart of the trendy Lower East Side.
-There was a time when few people sought out this part of the city, but that has changed over the last decade as it became a hotspot for developers and a rallying cry for residents miffed by the loss of authenticity.
-To say nothing of the increase in traffic and the contemporary buildings lording it over hundred year old tenements.
+Dirty French on Ludlow Street is at the heart of the trendy Lower East Side.
+There was a time when few people sought out this part of the city, but that has changed over the last decade as it became a hot spot for developers, as well as a rallying cry for residents miffed by the loss of local authenticity.
+To say nothing of the increase in traffic and the contemporary buildings lording it over the hundred year old tenements.

-Thankfully, a number of shops that gave the neighborhood its character-- Russ & Daughters, ‘the Louvre of lox’; Katz's Delicatessen, where Harry met Sally and where you can still order what she did; and Guss’ Pickles, ‘imitated but never duplicated’-- are holding fast as the city reinvents itself.
-Then, too, there's the charming Spanish restaurant pictured above, across from the Ludlow Hotel.
+Thankfully, a number of shops that gave the neighborhood its character—Russ & Daughters, ‘the Louvre of lox’; Katz's Delicatessen, the place where Harry met Sally and where you can order what she did; and Guss’s Pickles, ‘imitated but never duplicated’—are holding fast as the city reinvents itself.
+Then, too, there's the charming Spanish restaurant ('Food Style from Spain') directly across from the Ludlow Hotel.

-If Ludlow Street has a chic vibe, so, too, does Dirty French with its floor to ceiling windows, the dark wood exterior, and the hot pink neon signs beckoning from across the street.
+If Ludlow Street has a chic vibe, which it does, so, too, does Dirty French with its floor to ceiling windows, burnished wood exterior, and hot pink neon signs beckoning me from across the street.
+Sexy, non?

-Once inside, the atmosphere is electric, with everyone up for a good time at this bold brash retro bistro with its over-sized mirrors and glittering chandeliers that may or may not have come from Les Puces, the flea market on the outskirts of Paris.
+Once inside, the atmosphere is electric, with everyone up for a good time at this bold brash retro bistro with the over-sized mirrors and the glittering chandeliers that might have come from Les Puces, the flea market on the outskirts of Paris

-The crowd is young, the lighting flattering, the music loud.
+The crowd is young, the lighting flattering, and the music loud.
 Too loud for my companion.
-I try to divert him, explaining that Dirty French is the newest offering of the Torrisi Team who are reinventing the classic dishes of French cuisine by infusing them with spices-- the ‘dirty’ part --indigenous to Morocco and New Orleans, those outposts of the former far-flung French Colonial empire.
-He signals the server, wants to order a drink.
+I try to divert him, explaining that Dirty French is the newest offering of the Torrisi Team who are reinventing the classic dishes of French cuisine by infusing them with spices—that's the ‘dirty’ part—indigenous to Morocco and New Orleans, those outposts of the former far-flung French Colonial empire.
+He's not impressed, signals the server, wants to order a drink.

 The restaurant succeeds on a number of counts.
-Shortly after we’re seated, the kitchen sends out a buttery flat bread with a smear of crème fraiche on a board that's a few steps short of heaven; I restrain from asking for seconds; it's hell.
-I don't mean to sound nit-picky, but to tell the truth, it would have been better had the bread arrived with the wine, not fifteen minutes before.
+Shortly after we’re seated, the kitchen sends out a buttery flat bread with a smear of crème fraîche that's a few steps short of heaven.
+I restrain from asking for seconds.
+I don't mean to sound nit-picky, but the bread would hvae been even better had it arrived with the wine, not 15 minutes before.

-Back at the table, we both order the mushroom mille-feuille.
+We order the mushroom mille-feuille.
 When I hear 'mille-feuille', I think of a Napoleon filled with custard, but this was nothing of the kind.
-Rather, it's a new take on an old classic: an appetizer with layer-upon-layer of thinly sliced mushrooms, so translucent you might think you're eating sautéed onions.
+Rather, as promised, it's a new take on an old classic: an appetizer with layer-upon-layer of thinly sliced mushrooms, so translucent you might think you're eating sautéed onions.
 Not a flaky pastry leaf in sight.
 We gave it high marks.
 I adore vegetable appetizers, and this one is light and elegant.

 But when my companion orders duck a l'orange, they’re out of it.
 At seven o’clock on a Saturday night?
-No matter, he chooses a Brook trout meuniere with sesame and dried apricots from Morocco, while I go with a Provençale pan-seared porgy with chopped green tomatoes and Cajun spices.
-Both are spectacular.
-The chopped green tomatoes, as if meant as a palate-cleanser, are so refreshing.
+No matter, he chooses a Brook trout meuniere with sesame and dried apricots from Morocco, while I order the Provençale pan-seared porgy with chopped green tomatoes and Cajun spices.
+Both are spectacular!
+And the chopped green tomatoes, as if meant to be a palate-cleanser, are refreshing.

 The slip-up is that a side of broccoli au gratin never makes it to the table until we’re two-thirds of the way through with the entrees.
-Having waited forty-five minutes between the appetizer and the entrée, and then, again, for the broccoli, we agree that the pacing in the kitchen is off.
-Of course, when that happens, no matter how excellent the food--and it was--the pleasure of the meal is diminished.
+Having waited 45 minutes between the appetizer and the entrée, and then, again, for the broccoli, we agree that the pacing in the kitchen is off.
+Of course, when that happens, no matter how excellent the food, the pleasure of the meal is diminished.
 As neither one of us has an especially demanding sweet tooth, we skip dessert and order espresso.

 Would I go back?
 Yes, but not right away.
 Give them time to get it all together, take another shakedown cruise.
-However, the neighborhood is cool, and I certainly will go back to check out the chic French boutiques popping up like mushrooms on a log on Delancey Street.
-(Did you see Crossing Delancey?
-I no longer remember what it was about, only that I loved it.)
-And, in the photo below, do you see the man entering the restaurant?
-That's my companion, the best-dressed man in town that night.
-But I should tell you that if you're going below 14th Street, the ladies can get by wearing basic black and the gentleman need not wear jackets and ties.
-Not unless they're heading for Wall Street.
+However, the neighborhood is cool, and I certainly will go back to check out the chic French boutiques that are popping up like mushrooms on a log down on Delancey Street.
+And, in the photo to the side, do you see the man entering the restaurant?
+That's my companion, the best-dressed man in town south of Fourteenth Street that night.
+If you're dining below 14th Street, ladies should wear basic black and gentleman need not wear jackets and ties.